 Pour up to two inches thick in one pour

-Can I put my molds for resin in the oven?
+Can you put molds for resin in the oven?

 Want to make something with resin molds but hesitant to get started?

-Then you will want to get a copy of my ebook, Resin Fundamentals.
-I’ve taken my almost fifteen years of resin experience and condensed it into a downloadable book that shares the essential details of ‘what you need to know’.
-Buy now, and you have a copy to read in minutes!
+Then you’ll want to get a copy of my ebook, Resin Fundamentals.
+I’ve taken my 15 years of experience and condensed it into the essential details of resin crafting.
+Buy now, and get a download link in minutes.

 Unpublished Blog Posts of Resin Obsession, LLC © 2021 Resin Obsession, LLC